Saltwater fish, coral and invertebrate acclimation

 Creating the siphon: The easiest way is to pull out the knotted end, loosen up the knot, and suck air through the tubing until water starts to come out of your aquarium.
 Quickly tighten the knot and place the tubing back through the container as it was before.

 Adjusting the knot will determine the flow rate.
 It should remain at a steady drip, but not a flow of water.
-Times for dripping can be found in the item description for each animal we offer.
-When the suggested time is up, net the marine animal out of the acclimation container and gently place it into the aquarium.
+When the suggested time is up, or until the water volume in the container is doubled or tripled, net the marine animal out of the acclimation container and gently place it into the aquarium.
 Discard the water in the acclimation container.

 Invertebrates should be acclimated the same way but in a separate container.
 Corals should not be drip acclimated.
 They should be floated to temperature, and then carefully placed into the aquarium.